serdirk/OxAc/README.md

 Can I test this before I download it?
 -------------
 Yes, you can.
-There is two servers based on this server software.<br>
+There are two servers based on this server software.<br>

 IP: **play.greenwix.fun**<br>
 Port: **19132**